francescolonardo/CRTP-Preparation/learning_objective_20.md

 [SNIP]
 ```

-**Forge a referral ticket**
+- **Forge a Silver Ticket (without EA SID History) using the Trust Key from the Forest 1 DC for Access to the Shared Resources of the Forest 2 DC**

-Let's forge a referral ticket.
-Note that **we are not injecting any SID History here** as it would be filtered out.
-Run the below command.
+**Note that we are not injecting any SID History here as it would be filtered out.**

 ![dcorp-std422 | student422](https://custom-icon-badges.demolab.com/badge/dcorp--std422-student422-64b5f6?logo=windows11&logoColor=white)